 To achieve more each day, turn off distractions.
 If your main aim is to set up your day for productivity, it would be wise to ‘skinny dip’.

 Not too long ago I was told the best way to structure my day for productivity was not to have notifications on for social media, emails and Google alerts.
 This did not mean not using these platforms.
 It means skinny dipping.
 Jumping in and out of the platforms at set times throughout the day.

 6. Invest in yourself daily.

 The way to personal growth is personal development.
 Create self-awareness and personal growth by implementing ways to invest in yourself daily.
-This could be reading 20- 30 minutes a day, listening to podcasts, enhancing your skills, learning about something you can do to commence steps towards one of your goals.
+This could be reading 20- 30 minutes a day, listening to podcasts, enhancing your skills, or learning about something you can do to achieve one of your goals.